Battle of Britain Day: Noon attack: 10:10 to 13:00

-The offensive got under way at 10:10 in the morning.
-Major Alois Lindmayr, Gruppenkommandeur (Group Commander) of I./KG 76, led the entire formation.
-Lindmayr was an experienced combat veteran, having won the Knight's Cross of the Iron Cross for his effective low-level attacks in France.
-III./Kampfgeschwader 76 (KG 76) took off with 19 Do 17s from their base at Cormeilles-en-Vexin.
-At the same time, 20 mi to the north, I./KG 76 took off.
+The offensive got under way at 10:10 in the morning, with 19 Do 17s of III Gruppe (Group) of KG 76 taking off from their base at Cormeilles-en-Vexin, with its commander, the experienced combat veteran Major Alois Lindmayr, leading the entire formation.
+At the same time, 20 mi to the north, the I Gruppe of KG 76 took off.
 Usually a Gruppe (Group) could field 27 bombers.
 After weeks of attrition, I./KG 76 could put up only eight Do 17s: the Geschwader had to field two Gruppen to do the work of one.
 Most of the Dorniers were in bad shape, worn down by intensive operations.
 The two groups rendezvoused at Amiens then proceeded to Cap Gris Nez to pick up their Bf 109 fighter escort.
-The attacks on Britain had caused heavy losses to the Luftwaffe; German crews and Geschwader experimented with innovative ways to defend themselves.
-One pilot, Feldwebel Rolf Heitsch, had his Dornier fitted with an infantry flame thrower in its tail.
-If it failed to down a fighter that got too close, it might drive the enemy off: if it worked, it could be fitted to other bombers.
-After take-off, the formation broke up in cloud and was delayed for 10 minutes to allow reforming.
+As it ascended the formation broke up in cloud and was delayed for 10 minutes to allow reforming.
 Two bombers failed to do so and returned to base.

+Mindful of their recent losses to the RAF, Luftwaffe crews experimented with innovative ways to defend themselves.
+One pilot, Feldwebel Rolf Heitsch, had his Dornier fitted with a flame thrower in its tail.
+If it was successful in driving off fighters or at least forcing them to keep their distance, other bombers were to be provided with the same equipment.